Know your audience: specializing grounded language models with listener subtraction: Methods

 \subsection{Listener models}

-For our listener models (Figure \ref{fig:arch}b,c), we use the vision and language encoders of a pretrained ALIGN NFNet F5 model \cite{align, nfnet}.
+For our listener models (Figure \ref{fig:arch}b,c), we use the vision and language encoders of a pretrained ALIGN NFNet F5 model \citep{align, nfnet}.
 For a set of input images and caption, we compute image-caption match scores for each image, and the listener selects the image with the highest alignment score.

 To investigate the speaker's ability to adapt to distinct listeners, we experimentally manipulate the listeners' knowledge.
-Specifically, we use the same pretrained model for each listener, but manipulate each listener's knowledge by applying distinct image transformations to the inputs.
+We use the same pretrained model for each listener, but manipulate each listener's knowledge by applying distinct image transformations to the inputs.
 For listener 1, we do not transform the input images.
-For listener 2, we consider the following transformations: -0.33em \begin{enumerate} \item Crop: Input images are cropped to the top-right $112 \times 112$, then resized back to $224 \times 224$. \item Blur: Input images are Gaussian blurred with a radius of 25 pixels. \item Grayscale: Input images are transformed to grayscale. \end{enumerate}
+For listener 2, we consider the following transformations:\\ \textbf{Crop}: Images are cropped to the top-right quadrant then resized to the original size.\\ \textbf{Blur}: Images are Gaussian blurred (radius 25 px).\\ \textbf{Grayscale}: Images are converted to grayscale.

 While listener ``personalities'' could differ along any linguistic, conceptual, and perceptual axes, we focus on these perceptual transformations because they enable quantitative assessments of language specialization.
 When listener 2 sees cropped images, we expect the speaker to cue objects outside the cropped region.
 When listener 2 sees blurred images, we expect the speaker to cue objects without the use of color, as distinct objects will not be visible to the second listener but color will still largely be visible.
-Conversely, when listener 2 sees grayscale, we expect the speaker to only use color words and to specifically stop referring to objects (which would provide signal to both listeners).
-We design controlled datasets for each of our experiments in which each of the relevant metrics can be measured.
+Conversely, when listener 2 sees grayscale, we expect the speaker to only use color words and to specifically stop referring to objects.
+We design controlled datasets for each experiment, in which each relevant metric can be measured.